isgulkov/rsa-prep/README.md

   - leading zeroes are not allowed, so the current number's most significant digit can always be accessed as `limbs.back()` or `limbs[limbs.size() - 1]`.

-Note that the number zero has a unique representation: `{ .sign=0, limbs={} }`.
+Note that the number zero has a unique representation: `{ .sign=0, .limbs={} }`.
 All other "zero-valued" states are invalid.

+> Note that despite using sign/magnitude internally, with respect to bitwise operations it behaves like 2's complement, like regular signed integers do (on x86, at least).
+While 2's complement could be used internally, and would be beneficial for additive operations, sign/magnitude is employed because it simplifies more expensive multiplicative operations.
+>
+> The above is consistent with how most of the prevalent big integer implementations are done.

 If the `std::vector` is replaced with own implementation, a common trick ([GMP](https://gmplib.org/repo/gmp/file/gmp-6.1.0/gmp-h.in#l157), [CPython](https://github.com/python/cpython/blob/e42b705188271da108de42b55d9344642170aa2b/Include/longintrepr.h#L73)) is to make the size field of the "vector" signed and in the sign of it store the number's sign, thus eliminating the need for the separate `sign` field.

-Not all dynamic arrays explicitly store their size, though (e.g. most `std::vector` implementations don't), and it's unclear whether this would bring any benefits other than save a couple bytes of memory (which for our application are irrelevant).
+Not all dynamic arrays explicitly store their size, though (e.g. `libc++` and `libstdc++` implementations of `std::vector` don't), and it's unclear whether this would bring any benefits other than save a couple bytes of memory (which is irrelevant in our case).

-> *Note*: the fact that `vector` never automatically shrinks is actually pretty sweet here;
+> *Note*: the fact that `vector` never automatically shrinks is actually pretty sweet here.

 ##### Addition and subtraction